Overlord: Fellowship of Evil

-Overlord: Fellowship of Evil is a fantasy action role-playing game developed and published by Codemasters.
-It is a spin-off of the Overlord series and was released on October 20, 2015 for Microsoft Windows, PlayStation 4 and Xbox One.
+Overlord: Fellowship of Evil is a 2015 fantasy action role-playing game developed and published by Codemasters.
+It is a spin-off of the Overlord series and was released on October 20, 2015 for Microsoft Windows, PlayStation 4 and Xbox One to mostly negative reviews.
+As of May 2026, this game remains the last non-racing video game released by Codemasters.